Myalgic Encephalomyelitis/Chronic Fatigue Syndrome

 What is ME/CFS?
 The Long Version.

-- People with ME/CFS are unable to properly recover from “healthy” stressors like exercise and mental stimulation.
+People with ME/CFS fail to properly recover from “healthy” stressors like exercise and mental stimulation.

-- For people with ME/CFS, physical and cognitive exertion can trigger a further, significant decline in stamina, increase in cognitive issues, increase in cardiopulmonary issues, and/or flare-up of flu-like symptoms that can take days, weeks, or longer to recover from (commonly referred to as a “crash” or “relapse”).
+For people with ME/CFS, physical and mental exertion can trigger a further, significant decline in stamina, increase in cognitive issues, increase in cardiopulmonary issues, and/or flare-up of flu-like symptoms that can take days, weeks, or longer to recover from (commonly referred to as a “crash” or “relapse”).

 - Post-exertional crashes commonly have a delayed onset 2 to 48 hours after the triggering event